hiddenkrypt/g_team/README.md

 # The Gentlemen's Gaming Group Presents: **The horrid misadventures of the G-Team**

-Now wanted by the United States military for a crime they absolutely did commit, they survive underground as soldiers of misfortune.
+Wanted by the military for crimes they absolutely did commit, they survive underground as soldiers of misfortune.
 If you have a problem.
 If you need something done.
 If nobody else is willing to help, and if you have the money... hire somebody else.
 But if you can't afford anybody better, then maybe you can hire... the G-Team.

 We're not the bottom of the barrel.
 We know those guys, and we're jealous.
 I mean, they get to have a barrel.